 Fun Fact: Karthick loves meditation and silence retreats

-Stephen Matlin is a Professor in the Institute of Global Health Innovation at IC, London and Senior Fellow at Global Health Centre at the Graduate Institute, Geneva.
+Stephen Matlin is a Professor in the Institute of Global Health Innovation at Imperial College, London and Senior Fellow at Global Health Centre at the Graduate Institute, Geneva.

 Fun Fact: Stephen loves travel: has travelled about 90 countries